domness/Tutorials/0 Basics/README.md

 Or

     NSString *string = [[NSString alloc] initWithString:@""];

 ### Console Logs

 To output code to the console you use the line:

     NSLog(@"this is a console message");

 You can output anything with NSLog such as NSStrings, NSArray's, NSObjects etc. However, to make sure it outputs it correctly, Cocoa has a special way of turning this data into readable strings.

 Here are some outputs

     // Strings need %@
     NSString * string = @"this is the string";
     NSLog(@"Here is the string: %@", string);

     // Ints need %i
     int theInt = 42;
     NSLog(@"Here is the int: %i", theInt);

     // Doubles need %d
     double theDouble = 0.01;
     NSLog(@"Here is the double: %d", theDouble);

     // Floats need %f
     float theFloat = 0.01f;
     NSLog(@"Here is the float: %f", theFloat);

     // NSArrays and NSDictionarys can be called with %@ NSArray * array = [NSArray arrayWithObjects:@"Row 0", @"Row 1", nil];
     NSLog(@"Here is the array: %@", array);

 ### Memory Management

 Memory management is important when developing iPhone/iPad applications.
 A standard way of implementing memory management in a method is as follows:

     NSArray *array = [[NSArray alloc] initWithObjects:@"Row 0", @"Row 1", @"Row 2", @"Row 3", nil];
-    // Do something with the array
+    // When you're finished with the array
     [array release], array = nil;

 We release the NSArray as we have allocated it into memory.
 We **wouldn't** release the object if we had called autorelease: